ROCm/rocALUTION/docs/usermanual/basics.rst

   Operator and vector classes.

-Each of the objects contain a local copy of the hardware descriptor created by the :cpp:func:`rocalution::init_rocalution` function.
+Each object contains a local copy of the hardware descriptor created by the :cpp:func:`rocalution::init_rocalution` function.
 This allows you to modify it according to your needs and to obtain two or more objects with different hardware specifications (e.g. different amounts of OpenMP threads, HIP block sizes, etc.).

 Local operators and vectors
 ---------------------------